numberoverzero/bloop/docs/user/configuration.rst

 Bloop tries to minimize the configuration required for the most common uses without restricting your ability to swap out large portions of the engine, type system, and low-level clients.

-Most of the knobs are tucked away so they won't bother you at first.
+Most of the knobs are neatly tucked away until you need them.
 There are only three configuration options for the Engine, and the built-in Types cover common uses.
 As your models and types grow more complex, these features will be easy to integrate with your existing code.